 We can help you to find the right school and program in many countries.
 Fill in an information request so we can help you!

 3. Go on your own or through an organization

 There are three main paths that you can take to study abroad:

 - Take an exchange semester through your current school.
 This can be a great option if your school has exchange agreements.
 Then they can arrange for you to study at one of their partner schools abroad under the same conditions as you study at your ordinary school.
 The drawback is that choices are limited and that there is usually not enough places for everyone who wants to attend.

 - Go through an agency.
 Study abroad agencies can help you to apply to schools abroad and prepare you for your studies abroad.
 The drawback is that an agency can only help you study at schools they have agreements with and there will always be a tuition fee.
 Agents can be a great choice if they offer a school that you are interested in and if they don’t charge any extra costs.
 Otherwise you have to decide if you are willing to pay for the extra help.

 - Arrange everything yourself.
 If you want to be able to choose any school in the world and don’t want to pay anything extra then your best bet is to arrange everything yourself.
 It will take some work but it can also be a great experience.
 Follow this checklist and check out other parts of this website to help you along.
-You can also read our country guides about studying in the US and study in Japan if you are interested in those countries.
+You can also read our country guides about studying in the US, studying in the UK, studying in the UK, studying in Australia and study in Japan if you are interested in those countries.

 Your application will decide whether you will be accepted at your chosen school or not so prepare it carefully and make sure to submit all the requested information.
 For language schools and many colleges it is usually quite easy to get accepted as long as you fulfill the minimum requirements so.
 However if you apply for a prestigious university it can be more challenging to become accepted and you might need to improve your grades at home first.
 Read more in our articles how do I apply to universities abroad and do I need good grades to study abroad?